 The most shocking aspect of this is of course the punch-in-the-guts revelation about military ethics, but there’s something even more important here too: what it tells us about the role of the media.
 Essential in the plan is the assumption that the media will be complicit in promoting a made-for-television enactment as reality.
 A member of the public might not believe that the press can act in this concerted fashion to promote a false reality; the Joint Chiefs of Staff, on the other hand, clearly do.

-At which point, as it happens, the very real terrorism of NATO’s own ‘pseudo-gangs’ was unleashed in Europe from 1969 in the Piazza Fontana in Milan, as the Euro-Disneyland of terror opened its gates for the first time .
+At which point, as it happens, the very real terrorism of NATO’s own ‘pseudo-gangs’ was unleashed in Europe in the Piazza Fontana in Milan, as the Euro-Disneyland of terror opened its gates for the first time in 1969.

 The question is, have they ever closed?